darvesh10/BRAINDESK-AI/README.md

 ---

-## 🏗️ High-Level System Architecture
+## 🏗️ High-Level System Architecture,

 This flowchart represents the data flow of a user request.
 The **Triage Agent** acts as the gateway—it never answers queries directly.
 Instead, it analyzes the user's intent and autonomously routes the payload to the specific agent equipped with the right tools.